Human-Robot Teamwork in Manufacturing

 We are researching various methods towards these goals, including continuous planning and execution, execution monitoring, and planning with sensing actions.

-Thus far, we’ve developed (in simulation and in hardware) a collaborative manufacturing robot.
-Our robot is capable of manufacturing stacks of blocks and putting them on a cart, and is voice-operated.
-A human user can go up to the robot and ask for certain stacks of blocks to be made.
-If the robot is disturbed while it is working – either harmfully by messing up the partially-complete stack of blocks or beneficially by taking the robot closer to its goal – the robot will immediately notice, explain what the change is and why it’s important, and then proceed to come up with a new plan to address the disturbance (ex., picking up a fallen block).
+The previous version of our test bed featured (in simulation and in hardware) a collaborative manufacturing robot.
+Our voice-operated robot was capable of manufacturing stacks of blocks and putting them on a cart.
+A human user could go up to the robot and ask for certain stacks of blocks to be made.
+If the robot was disturbed while working – either harmfully by messing up the partially-complete stack of blocks or beneficially by taking the robot closer to its goal – the robot would immediately notice it, explain what the change was, why it was important, and then proceed to come up with a new plan to address the disturbance (ex., picking up a fallen block).

 This work is generously funded by the Boeing Company grant MIT-BA-GTA-1.